daliwang/SPEL_OpenACC/README.md

 __make__ command will create the _elmtest.exe_ which is then run with __./elmtest.exe [numSetsOfSites] [clump-pproc]__ where _numSetsOfSites_ controls the number of unique sites used for the reference output to be computed and _clump-pproc_ (optional default = 1) are the number of clumps to have per mpi task.

+The Makefile defaults to compiling with CPU-only and with debug mode.
+To change to OpenACC edit the Makefile to compile with *FC_FLAGS_ACC*

 Unit Test Example:
->./elmtest.exe 2. ->> Perform a Unit Test for 2 sets of the 42 Ameriflux sites.
+>mpirun -n1 ./elmtest.exe 2. ->> Perform a Unit Test for 2 sets of the 42 Ameriflux sites on one mpi task.

 #### Notes on LakeTemperature Example
 + Example reference simulation data for LakeTemperature come with SPEL called __E3SM_constants.txt__ and __output_LakeTemperature_vars.txt__.
 These must be in same directory as executable.